 - Monitor and respond to all customer feedback: It’s important to respond to both positive and negative reviews to establish trust and transparency.
 Services like BirdEye send automatic new review alerts to your employees so they can solve problems instantly and thank happy customers for their feedback

-- Analyze insights: Dive deep into customer feedback to discover key drivers of customer sentiment using a tool like BirdEye’s Business Insights.
+- Analyze insights: Dive deep into customer feedback to discover key drivers of customer satisfaction using a tool like BirdEye’s Business Insights.

 - Competitive benchmarking: Keep tabs on industry and local competitors to identify strengths and weaknesses and discover opportunities to capture market share.
 BirdEye gives businesses the same level of insights into their competitors’ customer feedback that they have for their own.